memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 ### CMake integration

-The build output shows us that devicetree - just like Kconfig - is a central part of any application build.
+The build output shows us that Devicetree - just like Kconfig - is a central part of any application build.
 It is, in fact, added to your build via the CMake module `zephyr/cmake/modules/dts.cmake`.
-The first thing that Zephyr is looking for, is the _devicetree compiler_ `dtc` (see, `zephyr/cmake/modules/FindDtc.cmake`).
+The first thing that Zephyr is looking for, is the _Devicetree compiler_ `dtc` (see, `zephyr/cmake/modules/FindDtc.cmake`).
 Typically, this tool is in your `$PATH` after installing Zephyr or loading your Zephyr environment:

 ```bash
 $ where dtc
 /opt/nordic/ncs/toolchains/4ef6631da0/bin/dtc
 ```

-Since we didn't specify any so-called _devicetree overlay file_ (bear with me for now, we'll see how to modify our devicetree using _overlay_ files in a later section), Zephyr then looks for a devicetree source file that matches the specified _board_.
-In my case, that's the nRF52840 development kit, which is supported in the current Zephyr version: The board and thus its devicetree is fully described by the file `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`.
+Since we didn't specify any so-called _Devicetree overlay file_ (bear with me for now, we'll see how to modify our Devicetree using _overlay_ files in a later section), Zephyr then looks for a Devicetree source file that matches the specified _board_.
+In my case, that's the nRF52840 development kit, which is supported in the current Zephyr version: The board and thus its Devicetree is fully described by the file `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`.

 > **Note:** If you'd be using a custom board that is not supported by Zephyr, you'd have to provide your own DTS file for the board you're using.
 We won't go into details about adding support for a custom board in this article (and maybe the next one), but at the end of it, you should have all the knowledge to do that - or to understand any other article showing you how to do it.